 Decorating for Christmas is one of my favorite things to do.
 I love all the beautiful decorations, lights, greenery, and more.
 But all of this can come at a very steep price, it can be hard to stay with your Christmas budget!
-Since my whole focus on this website is teaching you how to budget, it only seems natural that we discuss how you can still have the Christmas decorations of your dreams, without going over budget.
+Since my whole focus on this website is teaching you how to budget, it only seems natural that we discuss how you can still have the Christmas decorations of your dreams.
+Without going over budget.
 Believe me, it IS possible!

 The absolute best advice I have is to shop in advance.
 Don’t wait until the season arrives to shop because prices will be at their most expensive.
 Instead, check out your local stores in the days after Christmas because many of the items will be steeply discounted.